Coherent-Partners/spark-ts-sdk/docs/readme.md

 Given that this locator may be part of either the final URL or the request payload, it is recommended to use plain strings (i.e., not URL-encoded) when referring to these identifiers.
-The SDK will take encode them when necessary.
-Otherwise, you risk running into into issues when trying to locate a resource.
+The SDK will take care of encoding them when necessary.
+Otherwise, you risk running into issues when trying to locate a resource.

 For instance, executing a Spark service using these identifiers